Multnomah people: Land and name claim

-In one legend described in Jeanne Eder's, The Bridge of Gods, the name for the Multnomah people came from a dispute between two brothers.
+In one legend described in Jeanne Eder's The Bridge of Gods, the name for the Multnomah people came from a dispute between two brothers.

-The Great Spirit, who maintained no physical form, took care of the world's people.
+According to Eder's version of the story, the Great Spirit, who maintained no physical form, took care of the world's people.
 Although everyone was content, the two brothers were not satisfied.
 The Great Spirit brought the siblings to the top of a mountain that overlooked their land.
 He told the brothers to shoot an arrow in opposite directions, and the Great Spirit allowed each brother to claim their land and chief hood based on where their arrows landed.

 What is now called the Columbia River became the dividing border between the two brothers’ land claims.
 The first brother's arrow landed in the Willamette Valley where he became Chief Multnomah of the Multnomah people.
 The second arrow landed north of the river in what is now modern day Klickitat County where he became chief of the Klickitat people.